Go plastic free & save money! A guide for cafes

 Some other ideas include setting up a condiment station using refillable bottles instead of sugar and sauce sachets, and reusing the cardboard boxes your goods come in to offer to customers instead of bags.

 If you have a few old mugs, give this idea a try.
-Set up a place to store your mugs, like a basket, or hanging up on a wall, and if a customer forgets their own cup, they can borrow one and bring it back.
+Set up a place to store your mugs, like a basket, or hanging up on a wall, and if a customer forgets their cup, they can borrow one and bring it back.
 You can ask customers to donate mugs so you’re not out of pocket.
 Think this won't make a difference?
-Here is a case study of a cafe who did this and is saving $100 a month.
+We have worked with cafes who are saving $100 a month doing this.
 And it isn’t limited to cups, you can try this with bowls, cutlery etc.

 Are your customers requesting takeaway cups and then dining in?
 Some people just like a lid to keep their drink hot.
 There is an easy solution, stock a few reusable keep cups for those occasions.
 Your initial investment will save you money in the long run.